silabs-ChengY/aod_eFence/README.md

 * RAIL Utility, AoX (Utility to aid with Angle of Arrival/Departure (AoX) Configuration)
 * AoA Receiver (Bluetooth AoA CTE receiving feature)

-For the RAIL Utility, AoX component, please configure the Number of AoX Antenna Pins as 4, and the SL_RAIL_UTIL_AOX_ANTENNA_PIN0-SL_RAIL_UTIL_AOX_ANTENNA_PIN3 as PC04-PC07 respectively.
+For the RAIL Utility, AoX component, please configure the Number of AoX Antenna Pins as 4, and configure the SL_RAIL_UTIL_AOX_ANTENNA_PIN0-SL_RAIL_UTIL_AOX_ANTENNA_PIN3 as PC04-PC07 respectively.

 ## Build the AoA_Locator project
 With the v3.2.0 Bluetooth SDK release, there is **AoA Analyzer** tool which is a Java based application, built into Simplicity Studio 5, that showcases the angle estimation skills of the RTL library in a graphical user interface.